Search Engine Journal often mentions the value of a “content refresh,” particularly regarding SEO.

-This gives you the chance to optimize for search terms (if applicable) and win over potential clients.
+This allows you to optimize for search terms (if applicable) and win over potential clients.

-For example, if you are a class action lawsuit lawyer who recently helped clients win a crib recall case, you could write a longer article about the case, the danger of crib recalls, how to file a crib recall lawsuit, and more – as this topic (“crib recall”) has over 300,00 organic searches per month.
+For example, if you are a class action lawsuit lawyer who recently helped clients win a crib recall case, you could write a longer article about the case, the danger of crib recalls, how to file a crib recall lawsuit, and more.
+This topic (“crib recall”) has over 550,000 organic searches per month.